oneapi-community/awesome-oneapi/README.md

 * [A DPC++ Backend for the OCCA Portability Framework](https://github.com/libocca/occa) - OCCA—an open source portable and vendor neutral framework for parallel programming on heterogeneous platforms—is used by mission critical computational science and engineering applications of public and private sector organizations including the U.S. Department of Energy and Shell.

 ### Gaming

 * [NovelRT](https://github.com/novelrt/NovelRT) - NovelRT is a cross-platform game engine for visual novels and 2D games.
 It is still in the early alpha stage, but currently supports graphics and audio.

 ### Manufacturing

 * [S3_DeformFDM](https://github.com/zhangty019/S3_DeformFDM) - The S3 Slicer is a framework for achieving support-free strength reinforcement and surface quality in multi-axis 3D printing by computing the rotation-driven deformation for the input model.

 ### Mathematics and Science

 * [ACTS GPU Ramp](https://github.com/acts-project/traccc) - Demonstrator tracking chain on accelerators
-* [Amber](https://ambermd.org/GetAmber.php) Amber is a high-performance molecular dynamics (MD) code used by thousands of scientists in academia, national labs, and industry for computational drug discovery and related research.
+* [arpack-ng](https://github.com/opencollab/arpack-ng)** - Arpack ng is a collection of Fortran77 subroutines designed to solve large scale eigenvalue problems and is a community project maintained by volunteers.
-* [arpack-ng](https://github.com/opencollab/arpack-ng) - Arpack ng is a collection of Fortran77 subroutines designed to solve large scale eigenvalue problems and is a community project maintained by volunteers.
+* [Amber](https://ambermd.org/GetAmber.php) Amber is a high-performance molecular dynamics (MD) code used by thousands of scientists in academia, national labs, and industry for computational drug discovery and related research.[arpack-ng](https://github.com/opencollab/arpack-ng)** - Arpack ng is a collection of Fortran77 subroutines designed to solve large scale eigenvalue problems and is a community project maintained by volunteers.
 * [ATLAS Charged Particle Seed Finding with DPC++](https://github.com/acts-project/acts) - The ATLAS Experiment is one of the general-purpose particle physics experiments built at the Large Hadron Collider (LHC) at CERN in Geneva.
 Its goal is to study the behavior of elementary particles at the highest energies ever produced in a laboratory help us better understand universe.
 * [Direction Field Visualization with Python](https://github.com/olutosinbanjo/direction_field) - This project demonstrates the visualization of a direction field with Python using the differential equation of a falling object as a case study.
 The effectiveness of Heterogeneous Computing is also shown by exploring optimized libraries added functionalities in Intel® Distribution for Python.
 * [GinkgoOneAPI](https://github.com/ginkgo-project/ginkgo) - In this project we want to explore the potential of having an Intel OneAPI backend for the Gingko software package: https://ginkgo-project.github.io/